 VTech KidiZoom Creator Cam

 If you’re familiar with my blog, all three boys love their Vtech point-and-shoot cameras.
 We don’t leave home without them.
-Now that my oldest is moving towards upper elementary school, he has graduated from this super fun, creative Creator Cam and can make short movies!
+Now that my oldest is moving towards upper elementary school, he has graduated to this super fun, creative Creator Cam and can make short movies!
 The great thing about this toy is he can start with an effortless creation but learn the elements of movie-making and use the more advanced features as he discovers them.
 Get ready for your close-up!

 Yoto Audio Player